Task Center

 Solution

-Three modules mirror how ops triages at scale—list scan, in-flow updates, enforceable closure—using the same Exchange patterns operators already know.
+Three modules mirror how ops triages at scale—list scan, in-flow updates, enforceable closure—using Exchange patterns operators already know.

 01 · Queue at scale